TheMythologist/tp/docs/DeveloperGuide.md

    1. Test case: `find Alice i/000 t/member`<br>
       Expected: Students who match the name keyword "Alice" OR the ID fragment "000" OR the tag fragment "member" are shown in the displayed list.

+### Getting Help

+1. Finding the user guide using help
+   1. Prerequisites: The help window has not been shown to the user.
+   1. Test case: `help`
+      Expected: The help window pops up with a link to the user guide

+   1. Test case: `help blablabla`
+      Expected: The help window pops up with a link to the user guide

+1. Reopening the help window
+   1. Prerequisites: The help window has already been shown but has been minimized by the user
+   1. Test case: `help`
+      Expected: The help window pops up with a link to the user guide

+### Listing all students

+1. Listing all students in the full list
+   1. Prerequisites: There are a few students in the full list.
+The displayed list has been filtered using `find`.
+   1. Test case: `list`
+      Expected: The full list of students is shown

+   1. Test case: `list blablabla`
+      Expected: The full list of students is shown

 ### Marking attendance

 1. Marking attendance using index